biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 *** Please note under construction. ***

 A. The minimal call to convert from BIOM file to a PCL file or visa versa.
-This call provides which metadata entry is the sample id and which is the last listed metadata in a pcl file before the data measurements.
+This call indicates the metadata entry which is the sample id and which is the last listed metadata in a pcl file (before the data measurements).
 When converting a PCL file, if there are no metadata and only a metadata id, -l  and -i is not required.
 If there are multiple metadata in a pcl file the -l (last metadata) field is required.
-Neither of these fields are required for biom files.
+Neither of these fields are required for biom file conversion to pcl.

 > ./scripts/scriptConvertBetweenBIOMAndPCL.py demo_input/Test_no_metadata.pcl
 > ./scripts/scriptConvertBetweenBIOMAndPCL.py demo_input/Test.biom